ralna/hmat_lib/docs/source/theory/library/hodlr.rst

 1. :term:`internal node` is a node that represents a recursive :term:`HODLR` component (:math:`{}^{i,i}H`).
-It has :term:`children` (always four of them, again unline a binary tree) and forms the backbone of the :term:`tree`, connecting all the nodes, but holds no data.
+It has :term:`children` (always four of them, again unlike a binary tree) and forms the backbone of the :term:`tree`, connecting all the nodes, but holds no data.

 .. _diagonal-node-explanation: